If you’ve just entered the crypto scene you might have heard people talking about events called IDOs. But what exactly is an IDO?

 An Initial Decentralized Exchange Offering (IDO) in crypto is when a company releases a cryptocurrency token on decentralized liquidity exchange.
 Decentralized exchanges are markets where one can buy and trade crypto peer to peer without an intermediary.
 This means, you don’t face the transaction fees or rules you find on centralized exchanges like Kraken and Coinbase.
 An initial coin listing on a centralized exchange is called an ICO.

 If you’ve heard of IPOs (initial public offerings) in traditional finance and investing, IDOs are like the IPOs of crypto.
-IDOs are often great opportunities to invest in projects at a great price.
+IDOs are can be great opportunities to invest in projects at a low price.
 However, there are risks to be aware of when investing in an initial decentralized exchange offering.

 IDO scammers everywhere

 However, there are ways around these greedy people.
-For example, you can go visit their Twitter page and check if any influencers are following the cryptocurrency you want to buy.
+For example, you can go visit the Twitter page of the project you want invest in and check if any influencers are following the cryptocurrency you want to buy.
 Make sure it is the correct Twitter page.
 Quite often you can get the contract address from there.
-Furthermore, many companies have Telegram channels where they will release this information.
+We also advise you to check for the projects Telegram and Discord channels.

 However, always be aware of fake Twitter accounts and Telegram channels.
 Double check to make sure it is the real one.
 If you’re new to the scene, it is best check the contract address on both, Twitter and Telegram.
 They should be the same.
 If not, you’ve got a fake contract address.